Tom Pidcock

-After a prodigious junior and under-23 career with World Championship victories in all three of these disciplines, Pidcock turned professional in 2021.
-Since then his biggest victories have been taking the cross-country mountain bike titles at the 2020 Summer Olympics, the 2022 and 2025 European Championships cross-country titles, the 2023 World Championships cross-country, and retaining the Olympic title in 2024, becoming only the second man to win back to back Olympic titles; in the cyclo-cross discipline, winning the 2022 Cyclo-cross World Championships, to back up world titles at Junior and Under-23 level, while on the road he has won the prestigious spring road classics, Strade Bianche in 2023 and the Amstel Gold Race in 2024.
-His best Monument finish was 2nd in Liège–Bastogne–Liège in 2023.
+After his junior and under-23 career with World Championship victories in all three of these disciplines, Pidcock turned professional in 2021.
+Since then his biggest victories have been the cross-country mountain bike title at the 2020 Summer Olympics, and retaining the Olympic title in 2024, becoming only the second man to win back to back Olympic titles, the 2023 World Championships cross-country and again in 2026, and the 2022 and 2025 European Championships cross-country titles; in the cyclo-cross discipline, winning the 2022 Cyclo-cross World Championships, to back up world titles at Junior and Under-23 level, while on the road he has won the spring road classics, Strade Bianche in 2023 and the Amstel Gold Race in 2024.
+His best Monument finishes have been 2nd in Liège–Bastogne–Liège in 2023 and Milan–San Remo in 2026.

 Across all three disciplines, he has won numerous other races, with his biggest victory on the road in his first season being the 2021 Brabantse Pijl road classic.
-While his early successes on the road have been in classics, in his second season, riding his first Tour de France, he took his first Grand Tour stage, winning solo on the climb of Alpe d'Huez, the youngest rider ever to do so.
+While his early successes on the road have been in classics, in his second season, riding his first Tour de France in 2022, he took his first Grand Tour stage, winning solo on the climb of Alpe d'Huez, the youngest rider ever to do so.
 He is also known for his aggressive descending skills.
+In 2025, he achieved his first overall GC podium in a grand tour, with a third place finish at the 2025 Vuelta a España, before achieving a top ten finish in the general classification of the 2026 Tour de France.